ben-the-boy/car-dealer-inventory-app/README.md

 <h1>CarDealerInventory</h1>

-Welcome to Car Dealer Inventory app.
+Welcome to the Car Dealer Inventory app.
 This app allows you to browse current car dealer inventory whether or not you are a registered user, and additionally allows you to create your own account to maintain your own vehicle inventory as well.

 <h2>Installation</h2>